Daniel MacKay: Inverness Caledonian Thistle

 He was one of 10 youth players to turn professional with the club in May 2018.

 On 9 August 2019, MacKay and goalkeeper Daniel Hoban were loaned by Inverness to League Two club Elgin City.
 However a little over a week later, MacKay injured his ankle in a 1–0 home loss to Stenhousemuir in the 43rd minute.
 MacKay's loan was extended to the end of the season in the January Transfer Window.

 In his first full playing season with Inverness, MacKay scored seven goals and won the club's goal of the season award for his effort against Ross County in a Scottish Cup tie.

 Hibernian

 MacKay signed for Hibernian for an undisclosed amount in May 2021.

 On 29 July 2021, MacKay scored his first goal for Hibernian in a competitive game against FC Santa Coloma in a 2–1 win in the UEFA Conference League qualifiers second-leg.

 On 13 January 2022, MacKay joined Scottish Championship side Kilmarnock on loan for the remainder of the 2021–22 season.

 In July 2022, MacKay was loaned back to Inverness Caledonian Thistle for the 2022–23 season.
+He scored for Inverness in the 2023 Scottish Cup final, which they lost 3–1 to Celtic.

+MacKay moved on loan to Livingston in August 2023.

+Partick Thistle

+In June 2024, he joined Partick Thistle on a two-year deal following his departure from Easter Road.

+Following an injury in training in August 2024, it was confirmed that MacKay would be out injured for a significant period of the 2024–25 season.